fatimaabaiji/Get_It_Done/README.md

 - Summarize this process in the documentation.

 #### Performance Optimization
-- Document AI-driven suggestions made for performance improvements, such as code refactoring or optimization recommendations.
+- Document AI-driven suggestions made for performance improvements.

 #### Automated Testing
-- Implement unit tests using code generated by AI tools.
-- Document any changes made to ensure their effectiveness.
+- Document any changes made.